-Table #1 shows our monitoring results at the Aspinwall Water Treatment Plant for the period of January 1, 2015 to December 31, 2015.
+Table 2 (page 7) shows our monitoring results at the Aspinwall Water Treatment Plant for the period of January 1, 2016 to December 31, 2016.
 Table #2 shows our monitoring results at the Highland Park Membrane Filtration Plant during the same period.
 While we conducted more than 100,000 analyses for approximately 100 different chemical and microbial constituents last year, we only found detectable levels of the contaminants listed in the water guality tables.
 It should be noted that none of the test results exceeded federal or state maximum contaminant levels (MCLs).

-Should You Be Concerned about Lead?
+Should You Be Concerned About Lead?

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead found in drinking water is primarily from materials and components associated with private service lines and plumbing inside private property.
+Lead found in drinking water is primarily from materials and components associated with water service lines and plumbing inside private property.